olin/collascii/README.md

 - `CTRL+SHIFT+C` to copy to your clipboard
 - paste it wherever you want! (including within COLLASCII)

+#### Server

+The networking as a whole is slightly rougher around the edges than the rest of this project, but you can build the server right now with `make server.out`.

+Run it with an optional file to load from:
+`./server.out art.txt`

 ### Installing Dependencies

 Building and using COLLASCII requires [the NCURSES library](https://invisible-island.net/ncurses/).